-Are you into digital art and at the same time, involved in blogging & social media?
-So am I, and here is a huge list of resources for artists.
+Are you into digital art and at the same time, love blogging & social media?
+So am I, and here is a huge list of the resources for digital artists.

 Resource section is going to be updated often, as I’m getting to know the new online services, open-source goodies and other stuff.
 So stay tuned to the updates.

 Disclaimer: nobody pays me for mentioning their content here.
-It breaks my heart.
-Oh, come on?
+I’m doing this just so you can benefit from it.

 MY PERSONAL FAVORITES: